USDC vs USDT - Which is the better Stablecoin?

 However when it comes to the fundamentals of the coins, we’d safe USDC is safer — although not as much as the USDT-haters may lead you to believe.

-We say this because USDC is “manufactured” by one of the largest cryptocurrency exchanges in the world that has excellent security and profitability — and more importantly — is audited frequently to ensure their solvency.
+We say this because USDC is “manufactured” by one of the largest cryptocurrency exchanges in the world (a publicly traded and regulated one) that has excellent security and profitability — and more importantly — is audited frequently to ensure their solvency.
 This includes audits on usdc, ensuring that they have sufficient deposits to back every usdc coin that’s currently in circulation.

 Meanwhile USDT has has had suspicious incidents in the past that makes people believe they actively have stopped audits from taking place — and as a result that they must not be solvent and have adequate USD reserves for all the tokens they’ve issued.
 New information revealed by in the only tether audit we’re aware of showed that they only have around 70% -> 75% of the USD to cover the USDT coins they’ve issued.

-Overall it’s clear that, knowing the history and transparency of both of these companies, that USDC is clearly safer and a better choice now that they’re listed on binance and have trading pairs with most relevant cryptocurrencies.
+Overall it’s clear that, knowing the history and transparency of both of these companies, that USDC is clearly safer and a better choice now that it’s traded on most cryptocurrency exchanges and has ample liquidity.

 Is USDT Unsafe Since It's not 100% Backed by USD?